How do I add a Puzzle?

 Manufacturer ID

-The Manufacturer's puzzle identification (ID) or reference number is a code given to a specific puzzle by the manufacturer/brand.
-This is usually a unique code to identify the puzzle, and can generally be found on the side or back of the puzzle box.
+The Manufacturer's puzzle identification (ID) or reference number is a code assigned to a puzzle by its manufacturer or brand.
+This identifier helps distinguish the puzzle, and is typically located on the side or back of the puzzle box.

-If ever in doubt, rather than entering incorrect info, take a picture of the area on the box that contains all the info and upload it with the images.
-If you let us know, we can take a look, and add the correct code for you. :-)
+Unsure of the correct code?
+Rather than entering incorrect information, consider taking a photo of the box section containing the details and uploading it with the other images.
+If you let us know, our team can review it, and help add the correct code for you. :-)

 Images *

-If you use a PC, you can "drag and drop" images; more details about adding images are here
+If using a PC, you can also "drag and drop" images; more details about adding images are here

-• Box image: as straight and close up as possible so that it is easier to see on mobile devices.
-For most regular puzzles, placing it on a flat surface and taking the photo from the top will give the best result
+• Box image: take a straight-on, close-up photo for clarity, so that the image is easier to see on smaller mobile devices.
+Placing the puzzle on a flat surface and photographing from the top often produces the best result.

-• Completed puzzle picture: if you have completed the puzzle
+• Completed puzzle picture: if you have completed the puzzle, include a photo of the finished work.

-• Optional: Other photos which you think will be of interest to other users (poster, inclusions, puzzle detail pictures, etc.)
+• Optional: Include any extra photos which you think might interest other users (poster, special inclusions, close-up puzzle details, etc.)

 For more information, please read here: Categorising Images

-NOTE 3 - MYSTERY PUZZLES: see the Categorising Images article - completed puzzle pictures should be categorised with the image/lock icon before uploading (this will blur the image)
+3. Mystery Puzzles: Refer to the Categorising Images guide - completed mystery puzzle images should be marked with the image/lock icon before uploading to blur them and preserve the surprise.

 Tags

-To delete your tags, use the backspace button or click the small x on the tag you want to delete.
+To delete your tag: either press backspace or click the small x on the tag

-Rating / Difficulty / Review (only to be filled if you have personally completed the puzzle)
+Rating / Difficulty / Review (only for puzzles you have personally completed)

-Difficulty: Select difficulty icon 1 - 5 (1 = very easy to 5 = extremely difficult)
+• Difficulty: Select 1 - 5 difficulty icons (1 = very easy to 5 = extremely challenging)

-Review: Enter your review of the puzzle if you have completed it.
+• Review: Write your personal review of the puzzle

 Tick boxes

-* I completed this puzzle - ticking this will add the puzzle to your completed folder
+• I completed this puzzle – Adds the puzzle to your completed folder.

-* Add to wishlist - ticking this will add the puzzle to your wishlist folder
+• Add to my wishlist – Saves the puzzle to your wishlist folder.

 Name of collection